ccdale/ccalogging/README.md

 Easy python logging module

 ## Usage
-Import this module as a unique name, set a script level variable pointing to this modules `log` variable, then issue log.info() etc.
+Import this module, set logging output, optionally set logging level, set a script level variable pointing to this modules `log` variable, then issue log.debug() etc.

+You only need to set the output destination and logging level once, so if you have multiple files in your project, set the output destination and the logging level in the first one.
+In all the others just point a script level variable to `ccalogging.log`.

 ```
-import ccalogging as LOG
+import ccalogging

-LOG.setConsoleOut()
-LOG.setDebug()
+ccalogging.setConsoleOut()
+ccalogging.setDebug()
-log = LOG.log
+log = ccalogging.log

 log.info("Logging has been started")
 ```